jaydengong17/jaydengong17.github.io/_posts/2026-03-15-Point-Renderer.md

 I also need to fix a lot of stuff.

 Here, x is red cube, y is green cube, z is blue cube.
+They are rotating about their axes.
+The black shape is rotating about everything composed.

 Hold and drag to move around camera